The Language of Automation: Understanding the PLC Full Form and its Impact

 Programmable Logic Controller (PLC full form) History

 Richard E. Dick Morley is the father of the Programmable Logic Controller, along with Dr. Odo Struger.
 They both worked with General Motors to develop a PLC that would significantly reduce the dependence on the relay system.
-Before the introduction of PLCs, the only way to control machines was through relay systems.
+Before the introduction of The future of Programmable Logic Controllers (PLC full form), the only way to control machines was through relay systems.
 Relays are electromagnetic switches to switch to higher loads.
 Relay systems were complex to manage.
 They had to be rewired to supply higher voltage.
 The major problem with the relay was that:

 • They had to be hardwired separately.